manickprime/hanaexpress_install/README.md

 Step 5.
 Login into docker container with command "docker exec -it hanaexpress /bin/bash"

 Step 6.
-Run HANA DB client as SYSTEMDB, refere hdsql_query.txt
-        Replace <system_database> with "SYSTEMDB" and <password> with master password maintained in the master password file in step 3
+Run HANA DB client as SYSTEMDB, refere hdsql_query.txt.
+Replace <system_database> with "SYSTEMDB" and <password> with the master password maintained in the master password file in step 3

 Step 7.
 Fix hostname in global configure using fix_hana_express_host.sh to access HDB from external hosts